 In line with the strategy of EFSA to consider risk assessments in a wider, more integrated manner so as to provide risk managers with comprehensive advice on which to base their decisions, the Authority established in May 2012 an internal task force drawn from the relevant Units to compile a state-of-the-art review of the work carried out at EFSA, as well as the current activities conducted outside EFSA, in the area of bees.

-The task force, coordinated by the Emerging Risks Unit, will identify gaps in knowledge and research needs and prepare a report giving an overview of EFSA’s current activities and making recommendations on how this work should be continued.
+The task force, coordinated by the EFSA staff, published a report in November 2012 giving an overview of EFSA’s current activities and making recommendations on how this work should be continued.

-In addition to the above, the PPR Panel has commissioned literature reviews on topics of relevance to its revision of the guidance documents for assessing risks from pesticides related to aquatic and terrestrial ecotoxicology.
-One of these topics concerns the effects on bees of the interaction between pesticides and other factors.
+The PPR Panel is currently revising EFSA's guidance for assessing risks from pesticides related to aquatic and terrestrial ecotoxicology.
+One of the areas addressed by the guidance will be the effects on bees of the interaction between pesticides and other stressors.

 - Mandate to revise guidance on Aquatic Ecotoxicology